micro-lc/micro-lc/packages/documentation/docs/guides/applications/parcels.md

 ## Properties

-micro-lc injects two default properties which can be extended on a per-application basis via the `properties` key on the application configuration.
+<micro-lc></micro-lc> injects two default properties which can be extended on a per-application basis via the `properties` key on the
+application configuration.

 <h4 id="injectBase"><code>injectBase</code></h4>